fusionfabric/open-api-standard/Introduction_to_REST.md

 ### Custom HTTP Headers

 Custom headers **MAY** be used to add extra functionality which is exposed via HTTP.

-All usage should be confirmed with the Finastra API team.
+All custom header usage should be confirmed with the Finastra API team who will determine the name of the custom header based on [RFC6648](https://datatracker.ietf.org/doc/html/rfc6648) recommendations regarding the use of `X-` prefix.
+It is anticipated that most of the Finastra API custom headers will be specific to Finastra and should be prefixed with `X-`.
+The prefix `X-finastra` should not be used.

 ### Finastra Rules for HTTP Headers